-Yeah I have recently steped up my game, I have cut out unnatural sugars, soda, anything other than water, anything really starchy, over eating, and eating more meals that all smaller. a good trick is to keep fruit around that you actually like, and also to get little snack size zip locks and fill a bunch p as premade snacks with things like snow peas, unsalted nuts, carrots, granola, and light string cheese is good aswell.posted almost 4 years ago
+Yeah I have recently steped up my game, I have cut out unnatural sugars, soda, anything other than water, anything really starchy, over eating, and eating more meals that all smaller. a good trick is to keep fruit around that you actually like, and also to get little snack size zip locks and fill a bunch p as premade snacks with things like snow peas, unsalted nuts, carrots, granola, and light string cheese is good aswell.posted over 4 years ago

 This is what i do..

 Eat green vegetables

 Cod liver oil(capsules)